‘Pervert’: Florida deputies say president of condo association arrested 3 times for allegedly hiding cameras in homes

 Since then, Orr has been arrested a total of three times.
 He was most recently arrested on Dec.
 14, when he was charged with five counts of video voyeurism and four counts of unlawful use of a two-way communications device.

-Investigators said they have identified at least four victims recorded as far back as 2018.
-All the victims were unknowingly being recorded by hidden cameras within the condo, they said.
+Investigators said they had identified at least four victims recorded as far back as 2018.
+Hidden cameras were unknowingly recording all the victims within the condo, they said.

-Orr now faces a total of twelve counts of video voyeurism and six counts of unlawful use of a two-way communications device, deputies said.
+Orr now faces twelve counts of video voyeurism and six counts of unlawful use of a two-way communications device, deputies said.
 He has posted a total of $90,000 in bail.

 “We knew when we arrested this pervert this was likely not his first time,” said Sheriff Rick Staly.
 “Our Major Case Unit has combed through his seized technology and worked hard to bring justice to the victims in this case.
 I encourage anyone else that thinks they may have been a victim to contact us.”

-Those who believe they may have been a victim of similar voyeurism are asked to call the Flagler County Sheriff’s Office at (386) 313-4911.
+Those who believe they may have been a victim of similar voyeurism contact local law enforcement.